Flint Central High School

-Flint Central High School was one of the Flint Community Schools, located in Flint, Michigan, USA.
+Flint Central High School was one of the Flint Community Schools, located in Flint, Michigan, United States.
 Flint Central was the city's oldest school.
 Its first building was built in 1875, and the school moved into the present building in 1923.
 It was called Flint High School until Flint Northern High School was built in around 1928.
 Approximately 2,000 students attended the school at its peak attendance, and about half that at the time of its closing.
 Graduation ceremonies were held at Whiting Auditorium.
 The school building is located in the East Village, near the corner of Crapo Street and Court Street.

 History

 In April 2009 the Board of Education voted to close the school due to declining enrollment and maintenance costs.
 As Central High School is one of the oldest buildings in the district, it was cited as costly to maintain and renovate.
 Several other schools in the district were closed as well, all of which were elementary schools.

 The last day of classes at Flint Central High School was on June 11, 2009.
 The following day, a farewell ceremony was held at the school for alumni to walk the halls one last time.
-The building has been closed indefinitely, which was met with great backlash from the current students, parents and alumni.
+The building closed indefinitely, which was met with great backlash from the current students, parents and alumni.
 At the time of the closure, the Flint Schools put out a statement saying that Central could re-open in five years with several renovations.
-That, however, was deemed untrue as the Flint Schools cannot afford to re-open Central, and due to declining enrollment district-wide, the FCS has also closed Flint Northern High School in 2013.
+That, however, was deemed untrue as the Flint Schools could not afford to re-open Central, and due to declining enrollment district-wide, the FCS also closed Flint Northern High School in 2013.

 City planners have drafted long-term plans to consolidate Flint's high schools into a new high school at the existing Flint Central location.